SovereignCloudStack/standards/Standards/scs-0302-v2-domain-manager-role.md

 to delete all resources before deleting the project.

 - Leave orphaned resources.
-In this scenario project is being deleted by the API with custom cleanup procedures being responsible for dropping orphant resources.
+In this scenario project is being deleted by the API with custom cleanup procedures being responsible for dropping orphaned resources.

 Leaving orphaned resources MAY NOT be allowed.